Show All

 Prerequisite Training / Selection Criteria

 The trainee should preferably be a fully trained surgeon.
-He or she must have completed a residency in pediatric surgery, general surgery, otolaryngology or plastic surgery.
+They must have completed a residency in pediatric surgery, general surgery, otolaryngology or plastic surgery.

-Individuals will participate in the broad clinical and academic experience now available in the Hemangioma Vascular Malformation Center (HVMC) under the supervision of Richard G. Azizkhan and Denise Adams, codirectors of this interdisciplinary center.
+Individuals will participate in the broad clinical and academic experience now available in surgical oncology and vascular anomalies under the supervision of Dr. Dasgupta and other pediatric surgical oncology attendings.

-Vascular anomalies are common disorders that affect approximately 15 percent of children although only 1 percent require evaluation and treatment.
-Throughout the United States, vascular anomalies are frequently misdiagnosed and often inappropriately treated.
+Vascular anomalies are very common disorders that affect approximately 15% of all children.
+Throughout the USA, vascular anomalies are frequently misdiagnosed and often inappropriately treated.
 There is a significant need to train subspecialists with expertise in managing these types of patients.
 Our program is one of two formal training programs for vascular anomalies in North America.

 Program Certifications